keshavDooleea/open-git/README.md

 # Open-Git

-An extension that opens the current Git remote repository instantly in the browser.
+An extension that opens the current Git remote repository in the browser in two quick steps.

 <br />